drscotthawley/vqgan-shh/README.md

 ## Example Outputs

-After training for 6 hours on a Razer Blade 16" with a NVIDIA 4090-mobile (16 GB VRAM), we see these results:
+After training for 6 hours on a Razer Blade 16" with a NVIDIA 4090-mobile (16 GB VRAM), we see the following results.
+They're not "amazing," but perhaps training for longer will help.

 ### Reconstructed Images:
 ![Example image output](examples/example_demo.png)